Two worlds are slated for destruction - can they be saved?

 “I understand that you are supplying the power to run the gateway, but what’s caused these massive surges and fluctuations that we are experiencing.
 Artos, my world and the Earth are in jeopardy because of it."

 "Power is gathered in two ways.
 One; by a steady flow of geothermic energy against the hull of the ship and Two; the electromagnetic forces produced by the spinning core of this planet.
 The hull of this ship is a mass of batteries and accumulators to carry out this operation.
 I have maintained control of these forces and feed power to the gate and shields of the ship for the many millennia I have been here.
 An energy beam from the surface of this world managed to destroy over forty percent of my power grid and punch through the hull.
 You were able to enter me through that point.
 My final orders from the Captain charged me to preserve the integrity of the ship and the power conduit.
 I no longer have the resources to do both.
 I have had to alternate the delivery of power to each.
-Instead of a constant flow, I am employing a powerful discharge of energy to each in turn to conserve their functionality.
+Instead of a constant flow, I am employing a series of powerful discharges of energy to each in turn, to conserve their functionality.

 "That explains why the destructive tremors are intensifying on both worlds.
 A new vibration from each discharge is complimenting the last and the synergy is causing a stronger and stronger wave."
 Excitement coursed through me.
 I now understood the cause of the problem.
 Now I needed a solution.